Fire Ant Size

-SIZE: There are many sizes of workers in the colony, ranging from one-eighth of an inch to almost three-eighths of an inch in length.
+There are many sizes of fire ants in a colony, ranging from one-eighth of an inch to almost three-eighths of an inch in length.

-BEHAVIOR:Fire ants pose a health risk to anyone venturing into areas where the ants are found.
-Although the vast majority of stings result only in a raised welt that may develop a white pustule, a person allergic to insect stings could experience a more serious reaction.
-Additionally, a person seldom receives just one sting.
-Rather, dozens or even hundreds of stings can be inflicted quickly on a person accidentally kneeling or standing next to or on a fire ant mound.
+Although the vast majority of stings result only in raised welts that may develop a white pustule, a person may be allergic to the insect sting and could experience a more serious reaction.
+Additionally, a person rarely receives just one sting.
+Rather, fire ants can inflict dozens or more stings quickly on a person accidentally kneeling or standing next to or on a fire ant mound.
 Refer to Mayo Clinic recommendations if you do have a reaction to fire ant bites.